rpsjr/maintainer-tools/Migration-Launchpad-→-GitHub.md

 5. Comment out the project in the [Mapping  file](https://github.com/OCA/maintainers-tools/blob/master/tools/branches.yaml) and commit the change.

-6. Add .gitignore, README.md, Travis and Coverage configuration files on the projects.
-Example: https://github.com/OCA/connector.
-Launchpad series were transposed to GitHub branches, so you will have to repeat the operation for each Git branch.
+6. Add .gitignore, README.md, .travis.yml and .coveragerc configuration files on the projects.

+   Follow this example for .gitignore, README.md and .coveragerc: https://github.com/OCA/connector

+   Follow these examples for Travis:
+   * .travis.yml config for master branch: https://github.com/OCA/connector/blob/master/.travis.yml
+   * .travis.yml config for 6.1 and 7.0 branches: https://github.com/gurneyalex/maintainer-quality-tools

 7. Set all the modules of the master branches to `"installable": False`: